 Behavioral services may be accessed in a variety of ways.
 Behavioral services can be paid for with funds available through insurance, grants, federal and state agencies, and through private means.
-In addition, behavioral services can be provided by school, Early Childhood Intervention services, and local Service and MHMR centers.
+In addition, behavioral services can be provided by school, Early Childhood Intervention services, local services, and MHMR centers.

 For children who are 3 years up to age 21, behavioral services are provided by the school district.
 If you think your child has a behavioral need, you will need to request an assessment from the district to determine if your child has a disability or if special behavioral supports are needed.
 If your child has an Individualized Education Program (IEP), then you will need to request additional services for your child's IEP.
 Usually a request for a functional behavioral assessment will be sufficient to start the process.
 Further information about behavioral service provision and public schools can be found at the US Department of Education (http://idea.ed.gov/).
 For information on schools, discipline and behavior, Wrightslaw carries a number of relevant articles and links (http://www.wrightslaw.com/info/discipl.index.htm).